All Clinical Programs - Important Info for Applicants

 - Policy Statement on Infectious Diseases for All Clinical Programs

-Applications to the DMD program commencing in 2014 are now open.
-The application deadline for the 2014 DMD program is October 18, 2013.
-We will accept Canadian and American DAT scores from no later than the November 2, 2013 sitting of the Canadian DAT.
+Applications to the DMD program commencing in 2015 will open shortly.
+The application deadline for the 2015 DMD program is October 18, 2014.
+We will accept Canadian and American DAT scores from no later than the November 1, 2014 sitting of the Canadian DAT.

 Admission to the dental program is based primarily on academic ability and personal qualities as evidenced by pre-dental scholastic records, aptitude tests, personal interviews, and Problem-Based Learning (PBL) Assessment.
 Fulfilment of the minimum requirements does not guarantee acceptance.
 The number of qualified applicants exceeds the number of available positions.
 Not every qualified applicant will be offered admission.